 - Price: $$

 - Number of compartments: 14

 Looking for something that will fit lots of pills or larger pills?
 This organizer can hold several fish oil and vitamin D supplements.
 It sorts 7 days of a.m./p.m. meds or 14 days of once-a-day meds.

-Containers are BPA-free and include a push-through lid option, so those with arthritis can easily fill them.
+Containers are BPA-free and include a push-through lid option, so you can easily fill them if you have arthritis.
 (The flexible lids are also easy to open when it’s time to take out pills.)
-They can be separated to fit easily in a purse or bag, and you can get reminders on your phone to take your pills via a free app.
+You can separate them to fit easily in a purse or bag, and you can get reminders on your phone to take your pills through a free app.